LABSN-pubs/2018-pupil-lisdiff/pubs/manuscript/manuscript.md

 ![(Color online).
 Summary of main effects and interactions in the model of response accuracy.
 The top three rows reflect probability of button-press response to either targets, foil items, or non-target non-foil items (cf. row labels on right side of figure).
 Lines in panels A-I connect estimated marginal means (EMMs) for the various predictors; vertical error bars show 95% confidence intervals for the EMMs<!-- (based on _z_-tests rather than _t_-tests, since denominator degrees-of-freedom estimation is not available for generalized mixed effects models)-->.
 In those panels, the left-hand line (light gray) shows the main effect indicated on the abscissa; the set of colored lines on the right side of each panel illustrates an interaction between the predictor on the abscissa and the predictor indicated by the legend key at the top of each column.
 The bottom row combines data from the top three rows into a single measure of detection sensitivity (d′), showing mean ± 1 standard deviation of d′ values across subjects.
 See text for discussion of each panel. * indicates _p_<0.05, ** indicates _p_<0.01, *** indicates _p_<0.001.\label{accuracy}](figures/accuracy-figure-probit.pdf)

-In general, difficult experimental conditions seem to increase all types of
+In general, difficult experimental conditions seemed to increase all types of
 errors: missed targets, false alarm responses to foil items, and false alarm responses to non-target non-foil items.
-The largest effect is seen in the condition in which only spatial cues are available: in that condition, responses to foil items are much higher among participants with listening difficulty than among controls (Figure \ref{accuracy}E, right side).
-There is also an unexpected interaction: there is no difference in responses to foil items between maintain- and switch-attention trials when only spatial cues are present, whereas the non-spatial and mixed-cue conditions do show a difference in response rate to foil items between the maintain- and switch-attention trials (Figure \ref{accuracy}F, right side).
+The largest effect was seen in the condition in which only spatial cues are available: in that condition, responses to foil items were much higher among participants with listening difficulty than among controls (Figure \ref{accuracy}E, right side).
+There was also an unexpected interaction: there was no difference in responses to foil items between maintain- and switch-attention trials when only spatial cues are present, whereas the non-spatial and mixed-cue conditions did show a difference in response rate to foil items between the maintain- and switch-attention trials (Figure \ref{accuracy}F, right side).